TomHarrop/ird-5acc-paper/ms/supplementary_figure_legends.md

 ![**Figure S8**.
 Phenotyping of the five *Oryza* accessions used for RNAseq.
 These plants were grown at the same time and in the same conditions as the plants used for gene expression analysis.
-The three domesticated accessions produce more spikelets and secondary branches than their wild relatives.
+The domesticated accessions produce more spikelets and secondary branches than their wild relatives.
-The domesticated accessions have a similar number of primary branches, but Asian domesticated species have more secondary branches and spikelets than domesticated African accessions.
+The domesticated accessions have a similar number of primary branches, but the Asian domesticated species has more secondary branches and spikelets than the domesticated African species.](figures/Figure_S8.pdf)
-In comparison to *O. sativa japonica*, *O. sativa indica* produces more secondary branches.
-](figures/Figure_S8.pdf)

 \vspace*{\fill}